How does your credit score affect your life?

-One of the quickest ways to get rid of credit card debt is to reduce the amount of interest you’re paying.
-Start off by finding out which of your credit cards has the highest interest rate, as this is the credit card that’s costing you the most in interest payments.
+If you have a number of credit cards to clear, start by finding out which of them has the highest interest rate, as this is the credit card that’s costing you the most in interest payments.

 It’s also worth noting that you will need a good credit score to get the most competitive balance transfer credit card deals.